sparticle999/SpaceCompany/README.md

 - Plasmatic Pit: Plasma
 - Forest Fryer: Charcoal "Forests?
 What forests?"
 - Hydrothermal Vent: Methane "Collect gas from deep sea vents on the ocean floor of Titan"
-- Hindenburg Excavation: Hydrogen "Somehow it works"
-- Gas Giant Skimmer: Helium "Flying into Gas Giants' atmospheres with a big bucket is the best plan we've had yet!"

 - Some descriptions are pinned in #general